cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/credentials-only.md

 You can now [configure](/cloudflare-one/connections/connect-apps/configuration/) `cloudflared` to route traffic to your local development environment.
 You can use a configuration file to do so, which makes it easier to start `cloudflared` in the future.

 By default, `cloudflared` expects the configuration file at a specific location: `~/.cloudflared/config.yml`.
 You can modify this location if you want.
-For this example, we'll keep the default.
+For this example, we will keep the default.
 Create or edit your configuration file using a text editor.

 `$ vim ~/.cloudflared/config.yml`